ST9 - Enterprise risk management. Specialist technical

 Enterprise risk management from incentives to controls.
 Lam, James.
 Wiley, 2003.
 ISBN: 0-471-43000-5.
 (Buy from eShop | Borrow from libraries).

 A new 2nd edition of Enterprise risk management from incentives to controls by James Lam, is also now published by Wiley, 2014.
 (Borrow from libraries) (eBook available via the Athens portal, contact the library service for details).
-Please note that Core Reading for 2014 exams references the 1st edition of 2003.
+The 2nd edition forms core reading for the ST9 exam in 2015.
+Please note that Core Reading for 2014 exams references the 1st edition of 2003 - see the conversion note.

 Practice Note on enterprise risk management for capital and solvency purposes in the insurance industry.
 International Actuarial Association.
 31 March 2009.